West Orange HS football players earn all-county honors

 - Amir Stewart, West Orange, senior.

-Karriem has commited to the University of Illinois and Jones is commited to the University of Connecticut.
-Auguste recently de-committed to Georgia Tech.
+Karriem, Auguste and Jones have committed to Football Bowl Series schools.
+Karriem is committed to the University of Illinois, Auguste is committed to Georgia Tech, and Jones is committed to the University of Connecticut.